cockroachdb/docs/v1.1/deploy-cockroachdb-on-aws.md

 The AWS load balancer created in [step 3](#step-3-set-up-load-balancing) can serve as the client gateway to the cluster.
 Instead of connecting directly to a CockroachDB node, clients can connect to the load balancer, which will then redirect the connection to a CockroachDB node.

-To test this, install CockroachDB locally and use the [built-in SQL client](use-the-built-in-sql-client.html) as follows:
+To test this, use the [built-in SQL client](use-the-built-in-sql-client.html) locally as follows:

-1. [Install CockroachDB](install-cockroachdb.html) on your local machine, if it's not there already.

-2. Launch the built-in SQL client, with the `--host` flag set to the load balancer's IP address:
+1. Launch the built-in SQL client, with the `--host` flag set to the load balancer's IP address:

     {% include copy-clipboard.html %}
     ~~~ shell